 Ireland is a dream destination for many — and for good reason.
-With its rich culture, lush countryside made ever greener by refreshing rainfall, and its friendly and hospitable people who have an unrivalled penchant for storytelling, the Emerald Isle offers one of the most enriching getaways in Europe.
+With its rich culture, lush countryside made ever greener by refreshing rainfall, and its friendly and hospitable people who have an unrivaled penchant for storytelling, the Emerald Isle offers one of the most enriching getaways in Europe.
 But unfortunately, that experience comes at a cost — often a fairly steep one.

 Though getting there won’t break the bank, once on the island, many tourists find themselves constantly over budget.
 If you’re planning a trip to Ireland and don’t want to stretch your wallet, here are some tips on keeping your daily expenditures to a minimum.